urirmz/Portfolio/Java by Helsinki University/2 - Loops and functions.md

 On Naming Methods
 The names of methods begin with a word written entirely with lower-case letters, and the rest of the words begin with an upper-case letter - this style of writing is known as camelCase.
 Additionally, the code inside methods is indented by four characters.

+Method Parameters
+Parameters are values given to a method that can be used in its execution.
+The parameters of a method are defined on the uppermost line of the method within the parentheses following its name.
+The values of the parameters that the method can use are copied from the values given to the method when it is executed.
+In the following example a parameterized method greet is defined.
+It has an int type parameter called numOfTimes. public static void greet(int numOfTimes) {
+    int i = 0;
+    while (i < numOfTimes) {
+        System.out.println("Greetings!");
+        i++;
+    }
+}
+We will call the method greet with different values.
+The parameter numOfTimes is assigned the value 1on the first call, and 3on the second. public static void main(String[] args) {
+    greet(1);
+    System.out.println("");
+    greet(3);
+}
+Sample output
+Greetings!
+Greetings!
+Greetings!
+Greetings!

+Multiple Parameters
+A method can be defined with multiple parameters.
+When calling such a method, the parameters are passed in the same order. public static void sum(int first, int second) {
+    System.out.println("The sum of numbers " + first + " and " + second + " is " + (first + second));
+}
+sum(3, 5);
+int number1 = 2;
+int number2 = 4;
+sum(number1, number2);
+Sample output
+The sum of numbers 3 and 5 is 8
+The sum of numbers 2 and 4 is 6

+Parameter Values Are Copied in a Method Call
+As a method is called the values of its parameters are copied.
+In practice, this means that both the main method and the method to be called can use variables with the same name.
+However, changing the value of the variables inside the method does not affect the value of the variable in the main method that has the same name.
+So, method parameters are distinct from the variables (or parameters) of other methods, even if they had the same name.
+As a variable is passed to a method during a method call, the value of that variable gets copied to be used as the value of the parameter variable declared in the method definition.
+Variables in two separate methods are independent of one another.

+Methods Can Return Values
+The definition of a method tells whether that method returns a value or not.
+If it does, the method definition has to include the type of the returned value.
+Otherwise the keyword void is used in the definition. public static **void** incrementByThree() {
+    ...
+}
+The keyword void means that the method returns nothing.
+If we want the method to return a value, the keyword must be replaced with the type of the return variable.
+In the following example, there is a method called alwaysReturnsTen which returns an integer-type (int) variable (in this case the value 10).
+To actually return a value, we use the command return followed by the value to be returned (or the name of the variable whose value is to be returned). public static int alwaysReturnsTen() {
+    return 10;
+}
+The method defined above returns an int-type value of 10 when called.
+For the return value to be used, it must be stored in a variable.
+This is done the same way as regular value assignment to a variable, by using an equals sign. public static void main(String[] args) {
+    int number = alwaysReturnsTen();

+    System.out.println("the method returned the number " + number);
+}
+The return value of the method is placed in an int type variable as with any other int value.
+The return value can also be used in any other expression. double number = 4 * alwaysReturnsTen() + (alwaysReturnsTen() / 2) - 8;
+System.out.println("the result of the calculation " + number);
+All the variable types we've encountered so far can be returned from a method.
+When execution inside a method reaches the command return, the execution of that method ends and the value is returned to the calling method.
+The lines of source code following the command return are never executed.
+If a programmer adds source code after the return to a place which can never be reached during the method's execution, the IDE will produce an error message.
+For the IDE, a method such as the following is faulty. public static int faultyMethod() {
+    return 10;
+    System.out.println("I claim to return an integer, but I don't.");
+}

+Defining Variables Inside Methods
+Defining variables inside methods is done in the same manner as in the "main program".
+The following method calculates the average of the numbers it receives as parameters.
+Variables sum and avg are used to help in the calculation. public static double average(int number1, int number2, int number3) {
+    int sum = number1 + number2 + number3;
+    double avg = sum / 3.0;
+    return avg;
+}
+Variables defined in a method are only visible inside that method.
+In the example above, this means that the variables sum and avg defined inside the method average are not visible in the main program.

+Calculating the Return Value Inside a Method
+The return value does not need to be entirely pre-defined - it can also be calculated.
+The return command that returns a value from the method can also be given an expression that is evaluated before the value is returned.
+In the following example, we'll define a method sum that adds the values of two variables and returns their sum.
+The values of the variables to be summed are received as method parameters. public static int sum(int first, int second) {
+    return first + second;
+}

+Execution of Method Calls and the Call Stack
+How does the computer remember where to return after the execution of a method?
+The environment that executes Java source code keeps track of the method being executed in the call stack.
+The call stack contains frames, each of which includes information about a specific method's internal variables and their values.
+When a method is called, a new frame containing its variables is created in the call stack.
+When the execution of a method ends, the frame relating to a method is removed from the call stack, which leads to execution resuming at the previous method of the stack.

+Call Stack and Method Parameters
+Let's examine the call stack in a situation where parameters have been defined for the method. public static void main(String[] args) {
+    int beginning = 1;
+    int end = 5;

+    printStars(beginning, end);
+}
+public static void printStars(int beginning, int end) {
+    while (beginning < end) {
+        System.out.print("*");
+        beginning++; // same as beginning = beginning + 1
+    }
+}
+The execution of the program begins on the first line of the main method.
+The next two lines create the variables beginning and end, and also assign values to them.
+The state of the program prior to calling the method printStars
+Sample output
+main
+  beginning = 1
+  end = 5
+When printStars is called, the main method enters a waiting state.
+The method call causes new variables beginning and end to be created for the method printStars, to which the values passed as parameters are assigned to.
+These values are copied from the variables beginning and end of the main method.
+The state of the program on the first line of the execution of the method printStars is illustrated below.
+Sample output
+printStars
+  beginning = 1
+  end = 5
+main
+  beginning = 1
+  end = 5
+When the command beginning++ is executed within the loop, the value of the variable beginning that belongs to the method currently being executed changes.
+Sample output
+printStars
+  beginning = 2
+  end = 5
+main
+  beginning = 1
+  end = 5
+As such, the values of the variables in the method main remain unchanged.
+The execution of the method printStart would continue for some time after this.
+When the execution of that method ends, the execution resumes inside the main method.
+Sample output
+main
+  beginning = 1
+  end = 5